 Unfortunately, we keep hearing about more and more stores that are closing permanently or filing for bankruptcy as a result of the pandemic.
 Due to global lockdowns and restrictions, it comes as no surprise that many retail spaces have had no other choice but to shutter doors.
-The up-side is that there are actually a bunch of brands that have expanded in Canada during this frustrating time.
+The upside is that there are actually a bunch of brands that have expanded in Canada during this frustrating time.
 These companies have been able to open more store locations to offer more inventory.

 Here are the top brands that have expanded in Canada during the pandemic in 2021.

 The outdoor specialty retailer L.L.Bean is continuing its Canadian store expansion with a location opening this year in Halifax.
 The location will be in Dartmouth Crossing, with a new 15,000-square-foot store scheduled to open in mid-2021.
+Plus, the brand will be opening two stores in British Columbia and one in Alberta this year as well.

 The chic jeweller, APM Monaco has leased three boutique spaces in Canada.
 The locations will be in Vancouver at CF Pacific Centre, in Calgary at CF Chinook Centre, and in Edmonton at West Edmonton Mall.